renuk16/GetCleanData/README.md

 This is the main script that performs all the tasks given in the problem statement.
 The script can be directly run from the command line using

-source("run_analysis.R")
+*source("run_analysis.R")*

 as long as all the paths of the data sets are preserved.
+The code produces a tidy data which is saved in *tidydata.txt*.
+The nicest way to read this data is to use the read.table command:

+*read.table("tidydata.txt", header = T)*

+The tidydata should contain 181 lines of text, including the header.

+##CodeBook.md

+In order to understand the full process of what run_ananlysis.R does, refer to the codebook, CodeBook.md.